CATEGORY

 Freelancing can take considerable time to create a stable client base.
 Individuals can gain valuable insights, learn about new opportunities, and establish a support system by connecting with others in the industry.
 Networking with entrepreneurs and building relationships with potential clients can lead to increased business and long-term partnerships.

 Freelancing is also another way of testing out a business idea, if your business has flourished you can move to the next step — starting your own business.
-If you want to make sure that you are ready for this new venture, find out the
+If you want to make sure that you are ready for this new venture, find out the 5 reasons why you should incorporate your business.

-Lanturn is one of Singapore’s leading corporate service providers, aiming to assist businesses and entrepreneurs grow towards success.
+Lanturn is one of Singapore’s leading corporate service providers, aiming to assist businesses and entrepreneurs in growing towards success.
 We provide a wide range of business solutions from company incorporation, corporate secretarial services, payroll, accounting and tax solutions.
 Lanturn also has a proven track record of assisting clients with immigration needs from work passes to permanent residency.

 Are you looking to start your career in Singapore?
 You can avail of our visa support services, starting from a full consultation to finding the right work pass for your needs, up to submitting the application and appeals.

-Start your journey today,
+Start the journey

 Prefer us to email you?